 - Loss of your loved one’s financial support

 - Funeral and burial expenses for your loved one

-When we calculate the value of your lawsuit, we include:
+When we calculate the value of your lawsuit, we’ll include:

-- Costs your loved one incurred prior to their death
+- Costs your loved one incurred before their death

 - Costs you incurred after their death